-Michael’s interested for music composition could be seen early on, and officially became a regular hobby when he was in High School.
+Michael’s interest in music composition could be seen early on, and officially became a regular hobby when he was in High School.
 Since then, he has written original music for two award-winning short films as well as for audio dramas, private commissions, and live concert settings.
 He is currently a Member of BMI (Broadcast Music Inc.) as a songwriter and composer.
-His ability to compose in a variety of musical styles has allowed him to jump from emotional orchestral scores, to ambient synth, to a jazzy animated zaniness, to showtunes.
-One of his recent clients has been Ross Bollinger Animation LLC., who hired him to compose original underscores for a couple of animated series, including Pencilmation, a series that currently has over 11 million subscribers on YouTube.
+His ability to compose in a variety of musical styles has allowed him to jump from emotional orchestral scores, to ambient synth, to jazzy animated zaniness, to show tunes.
+One of his recent clients has been Ross Bollinger Animation LLC., who hired him to compose original underscores for a couple of animated series, including Pencilmation, a series that currently has about 14 million subscribers on YouTube.
 Anyone is welcome to commission music from Michael, whether it be for a film, video game, online video, audio drama, podcast, live performance, or even just personal use!

 After a couple years of piano lessons, trumpet became Michael’s primary instrument, during the summer of 2003.
 This continued the Picher trumpet playing legacy, that can be traced at least as far back as his great-grandfather, who played cornet.
-In the 1930s, his grandfather was a trumpet player in dance bands and his father was a member of the United States Navy Band in Washington D.C, in the 1980s.
-Michael’s own experience with trumpet has seem him perform classical and jazz works, earning him awards and honors in both styles, including the Louis Armstrong Jazz Award in 2010 and being selected as a member of the 2005-2006 and 2007-2008 Florida All-State Concert Bands.
+In the 1930s, his grandfather was a trumpet player in dance bands and his father was a member of the United States Navy Band in Washington D.C., in the 1980s.
+Michael’s own experience with trumpet has seen him perform classical and jazz works, earning him awards and honors in both styles, including the Louis Armstrong Jazz Award in 2010 and being selected as a member of the 2005-2006 and 2007-2008 Florida All-State Concert Bands.
 Michael has performed in jazz bands, marching bands, a brass band, chamber ensembles, and an orchestra.
-For the 2016 and 2017 Christmas seasons, Michael was tapped by the mouse himself and hired as a musician at the Walt Disney World Resort for their annual Christmas parade, acting as one of the trumpet section leaders during his second year.
+For the 2016 and 2017 Christmas seasons, Michael's trumpet talent was recognized by the mouse himself when he was hired as a musician at the Walt Disney World Resort for their annual Christmas parade, acting as one of the trumpet section leaders during his second year.